Libensemble/libensemble/docs/user_guide.rst

 libEnsemble overview
 --------------------
 libEnsemble is a software library to coordinate the concurrent evaluation of ensembles of calculations. libEnsemble uses a manager to allocate work to various workers.
 (A libEnsemble worker is the smallest indivisible unit to perform some calculation.)
 The work performed by libEnsemble is governed by three routines:

 * gen_f: Generates inputs to sim_f.
 * sim_f: Evaluates a simulation or other evaluation at output from gen_f.
-* alloc_f: Decides whether sim_f or gen_f should be called (and with what input/resources) as workers
+* alloc_f: Decides whether sim_f or gen_f should be called (and with what input/resources) as workers become available.

-become available.
-(Can decide neither sim_f nor gen_f should be called.)
+Example sim_f, gen_f, and alloc_f routines can be found in the examples/sim_funcs, examples/gen_funcs, and examples/alloc_funcs directories, respectively.
+Examples of scripts used for calling libEnsemble can be found at examples/calling_scripts/.
+To enable portability, a job_controller interface is supplied for users to launch and monitor jobs in their user-provided sim_f and gen_f routines.

 The default alloc_f tells each available worker to call sim_f with the highest priority unit of work from gen_f.
 If a worker is idle and there is no gen_f output to give, the worker is told to call gen_f.
-Example sim_f, gen_f, and alloc_f routines can be found in the libensemble directory under the sim_funcs, gen_funcs, alloc_funcs directories respectively; Example running scripts are available in libensemble/regression_tests

 Expected use cases